 Your employees should be given good reason to leave the comfort of their home offices and commute to the workplace.
 Destination workplaces that really hit well also tend to offer flexible scheduling to accommodate for commuting and traffic, and seamlessly integrate the organisation’s purpose with the daily activities of their employees so they feel like they get some time back in their day.
 Whether it be through in-house perks like gyms, spas, workshops, a stocked snack pantry, or a kitchen abound with all the coffee options to satisfy everyone.
 Or even the convenient location of the office, for example, being near public transport, childcare facilities, retail outlets, grocery stores, or simply a range of restaurants and cafes.

 And then there’s tech.
 Future-proofing the office with smart, intuitive technology is another way business leaders can make the destination workplace worth the commute for their staff.
 And as everyone wants to work smarter, not harder, new process-improving technologies have become a requisite for attracting and retaining top talent.
 Companies that capitalise on enterprise tech stacks that make day-to-day tasks run more smoothly and efficiently, can also increase their competitive edge in today’s market and appeal to future recruits.

 Your staff can help shape the future of your company and have a monumental influence on your corporate image.
 So, the success of your business hinges on your commitment to your employees.
 The destination workplace is a clear and tangible representation of your company’s community and culture and can be the difference between attracting and retaining employees, or losing them.

-If you’d like to learn more about the new role of the office in the future of work, read our Progressive Leader’s Guide to the Future of Work in Australia.
+If you’d like to learn more about the new role of the office in the future of work, read The Future of Work: A Progressive Leader’s Guide.